gmftbyGMFTBY/HashRetrieval/README.md

 **Conclusion:**

 ### 2.2 Comparsion between the Dense vector and Hash vector retrieval
-Compare the performance and the time cost
+Compare the performance and the time cost. _Note: Storage is the size of index and corpus._

 <center> <b> E-Commerce Dataset 109105 utterances (xx.xx%); batch size is 32 </b> </center>